greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_RESOURCE_GROUP.html.md

 :   > **Note** You can configure `CPUSET` for a resource group only after you have enabled resource group-based resource management for your Greenplum Database cluster.

-MEMORY\_LIMIT integer
+MEMORY_LIMIT integer
-:   The total percentage of Greenplum Database memory resources to reserve for this resource group.
+:   Optional.
+The total percentage of Greenplum Database memory resources to reserve for this resource group.
 The minimum memory percentage you can specify for a resource group is 0.
 The maximum is 100.
 The default value is 0.

 :   When you specify a `MEMORY_LIMIT` of 0, Greenplum Database reserves no memory for the resource group, but uses global shared memory to fulfill all memory requests in the group.
-If `MEMORY_LIMIT` is 0, `MEMORY_SPILL_RATIO` must also be 0.

 :   The sum of the `MEMORY_LIMIT` values specified for all resource groups defined in the Greenplum Database cluster must be less than or equal to 100.

-MEMORY\_SHARED\_QUOTA integer
-:   The quota of shared memory in the resource group.
-Resource groups with a `MEMORY_SHARED_QUOTA` threshold set aside a percentage of memory allotted to the resource group to share across transactions.
-This shared memory is allocated on a first-come, first-served basis as available.
-A transaction may use none, some, or all of this memory.
-The minimum memory shared quota percentage you can specify for a resource group is 0.
-The maximum is 100.
-The default `MEMORY_SHARED_QUOTA` value is 80.

-MEMORY\_SPILL\_RATIO integer
-:   The memory usage threshold for memory-intensive operators in a transaction.
-When this threshold is reached, a transaction spills to disk.
-You can specify an integer percentage value from 0 to 100 inclusive.
-The default `MEMORY_SPILL_RATIO` value is 0.
-When `MEMORY_SPILL_RATIO` is 0, Greenplum Database uses the [`statement_mem`](../config_params/guc-list.html) server configuration parameter value to control initial query operator memory.

-MEMORY\_AUDITOR \{vmtracker \| cgroup\}
-:   The memory auditor for the resource group.
-Greenplum Database employs virtual memory tracking for role resources and cgroup memory tracking for resources used by external components.
-The default `MEMORY_AUDITOR` is `vmtracker`.
-When you create a resource group with `vmtracker` memory auditing, Greenplum Database tracks that resource group's memory internally.

-:   When you create a resource group specifying the `cgroup` `MEMORY_AUDITOR`, Greenplum Database defers the accounting of memory used by that resource group to cgroups. `CONCURRENCY` must be zero \(0\) for a resource group that you create for external components such as PL/Container.
-You cannot assign a resource group that you create for external components to a Greenplum Database role.

 ## <a id="section5"></a>Notes